-There are about four million Black immigrants in the U.S., including at least half a million who are undocumented.
-Today, as our nation reckons with racial justice issues, we must acknowledge that immigration is a racial justice issue.
+Today there are about four million Black immigrants in the U.S., including at least half a million who are undocumented.
+As our nation reckons with racial justice issues, we must acknowledge that immigration is a racial justice issue.
 It is a Black issue.

 Here are five things you should know about Black immigrants in the U.S.—and how we can work to stop anti-Black racism in our immigration system.